Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Ameriprise Financial Services Background

 According to Investment News, the only broker-dealer to bring in more revenue than Ameriprise is LPL Financial.
-The latter had more than $6.6 billion in revenue in 2022, while Ameriprise had more than $14 billion in it's last rolling 12-month reported revenue in June 2023.
+The latter had more than $10 billion in revenue in 2023, while Ameriprise had more than $6.4 billion in total revenue that year.

 Ameriprise Financial Services Client Types and Minimum Account Sizes

 The firm’s minimum account sizes vary, depending on the investment program.
-The range runs from $25,000 (for Ameriprise Strategic Portfolio Service Advantage and Active Portfolios) to up to $500,000 (for a select separate account).
+The range runs from $2,000 (for SPS Advantage and SPS Advisor accounts) to up to $500,000 (for a select separate account).
 That said, Ameriprise may waive its minimum at its discretion.

 Ameriprise manages assets for individuals with and without high net worth, as well as pension and profit-sharing plans, charitable organizations, state and municipal governments, insurance companies, corporations and trusts and estates.